 - 3/4 cup freshly grated Parmesan cheese (divided use)

-- 1 cup 2% Greek yogurt (may substitute sour cream)
+- 1 cup 2% or whole Greek yogurt (may substitute sour cream)

 - 8-ounces Chèvre (may substitute cream cheese)

 - Kosher salt and freshly ground pepper to taste (I like 2 teaspoons salt and about 1/2 teaspoon pepper)

 Put the potatoes in a large pot of cold water and bring to a boil.
 Reduce heat and simmer for 15-20 minutes or until potatoes are very tender.
 Drain well.

 Rub a 9×13 baking dish with 2 tablespoons of butter, and then sprinkle with 1/4 cup Parmesan cheese, making sure the cheese is evenly distributed.